 Guide to deploying 3rd party JARs to remote repository

 Same concept of the install:install-file goal of the maven-install-plugin where the 3rd party JAR is installed in the local repository.
-But this time instead to local repository the JAR will be install both in the local and remote repository.
+But this time the JAR will be installed both in the local and remote repository.

 Then execute the command: